News & Updates

 June 29, 2011- Aria, CV, a start-up company founded by two Innovation Fellows Program Alumni, hopes to create a medical device to treat pulmonary hypertension. -Startup Aria CV to commercialize U of M med device technology

-May 2011- Medical Devices Center Director, Arthur Erdman, talks with Chitra Sethi, managing editor of ASME.org about the history, current status, and benefits of using computational models for designing medical devices and the need for standardization of these computational modeling techniques.
-Hear the complete podcast
+May 2011- Medical Devices Center Director, Arthur Erdman, talked with Chitra Sethi, managing editor of ASME.org about the history, current status, and benefits of using computational models for designing medical devices and the need for standardization of these computational modeling techniques.

-March 11, 2011- Center Director, Art Erdman, quoted in the MN Daily Article "Technology funding could benefit the University.
+March 11, 2011- Center Director, Art Erdman, quoted in the Minnesota Daily Article "Technology funding could benefit the University.
 Lawmakers and U officials are working to increase tech business in Minnesota."

 February 19, 2011- Senator Al Franken visits the MDC!
 Read the Full Story

 December 7, 2010- The MDC was mentioned on national TV in Japan on Tuesday, December 7, 2010.
 "Today's Close-up", a national nightly news documentary similar in style and popular recognition to 60 Minutes.
 Watch the complete segment titled "Device Lag" - the lengthy regulatory process.

 October, 5, 2010- Medical Devices Center is highlighted in the Minnesota Daily: "From Research to the Real World"

 April 8, 2010- Medical Devices Center Director, Arthur Erdman, was interviewed by the BioBusiness Alliance of MN regarding the unique capability and focus the Center provides in the Medical Device Community: Interview

 MDC Innovation Fellows highlighted in the Fall 2010 Issue of the College of Science and Engineering magazine for Alumni: Inventing Tomorrow